 The City of Riverside.
-The City of Riverside (the "City"), founded in 1870, is located in Riverside County in the Inland Empire of the State of California (the "State") and is the most populous city in Riverside County and the Inland Empire.
-The City is the 12th largest city in the State and the 6th largest city in Southern California.
+The City of Riverside (the "City") is located in Riverside County in the Inland Empire of the State of California (the "State") and is the most populous city in the County and the Inland Empire.
+It is the 12th largest city in the State and the 6th largest city in Southern California.
 The City is governed by a mayor and a city council made up of seven members.
-The City boasts a long history of agriculture with the citrus industry boom, as the City is the birthplace of the State's citrus industry.
+The City was founded in 1870, and boasts a long history of agriculture with the citrus industry boom, as the City is the birthplace of the California citrus industry.